-Second Chance Toys is helping us save our planet by rescuing and recycling plastic toys so that they don’t pile up in landfills.
-The toys MUST be plastic, clean, have functioning batteries (if needed), and no small or missing parts.
+Second Chance Toys is helping us save our planet by rescuing and recycling plastic toys, so they don’t pile up in landfills.
+The toys MUST be plastic, clean, have functioning batteries (if needed), and have no small or missing parts.
 Collections take place now through mid-December for the holidays.

 53 Morrison Road, Springfield, NJ 07081